-On March 27, we announced the main resolutions to be submitted for adoption at the Company's Annual General Meeting of Shareholders which will be held in Amsterdam, the Netherlands, on May 31, 2018.
-The main resolutions, proposed by the Supervisory Board, include:
+On May 31 we announced that all of the proposed resolutions were adopted at the Company's Annual General Meeting of Shareholders (AGM), which was held in Amsterdam, the Netherlands.
+The main resolutions were:

-- The adoption of the Company's Statutory Annual Accounts for the year ended December 31, 2017, prepared in accordance with International Financial Reporting Standards (IFRS) and filed with the Netherlands Authority for the Financial Markets (AFM) on March 27, 2018; - The distribution of a cash dividend of \$0.24 per outstanding share of the Company's common stock, to be distributed in quarterly installments of \$0.06 in each of the second, third and fourth quarters of 2018 and first quarter of 2019 to shareholders of record in the month of each quarterly payment; - · The appointment of Mr. Jean-Marc Chery as sole member of the Managing Board for a three-year term expiring at the 2021 Annual General Meeting of Shareholders; - · The reappointment of Mr. Nicolas Dufourcq, as member of the Supervisory Board, for a three-year term expiring at the 2021 Annual General Meeting of Shareholders; - · The reappointment of Ms. Martine Verluyten, as member of the Supervisory Board, for a one-year term expiring at the 2019 Annual General Meeting of Shareholders; - \cdot $\;$ The approval of the stock-based portion of the compensation of the President and CEO; - The authorization to the Managing Board, until the conclusion of the 2019 Annual General Meeting of Shareholders, to repurchase shares, subject to the approval of the Supervisory Board; and - The delegation to the Supervisory Board of the authority to issue new common and preference shares, to grant rights to subscribe for such shares and to limit and/or exclude existing shareholders' pre-emptive rights on common shares until the conclusion of the 2019 Annual General Meeting of Shareholders.
+- The adoption of the Company's Statutory Annual Accounts for the year ended December 31, 2017, prepared in accordance with International Financial Reporting Standards (IFRS) and filed with the Netherlands Authority for the Financial Markets (AFM) on March 27, 2018; - The distribution of a cash dividend of \$0.24 per outstanding share of the Company's common stock, to be distributed in quarterly installments of \$0.06 in each of the second, third and fourth quarters of 2018 and first quarter of 2019 to shareholders of record in the month of each quarterly payment; - The appointment of Mr. Jean-Marc Chery as sole member of the Managing Board for a three-year term expiring at the 2021 Annual General Meeting of Shareholders; - The reappointment of Mr. Nicolas Dufourcq, as member of the Supervisory Board, for a three-year term expiring at the 2021 Annual General Meeting of Shareholders; and - The reappointment of Ms. Martine Verluyten, as member of the Supervisory Board, for a one-year term expiring at the 2019 Annual General Meeting of Shareholders.